top of page

 Practical tips for managing someone else’s money

-Budgeting and planning can be daunting tasks.
-But with a little creativity and planning, we can make the process clearer, simpler to manage.
+Budgeting and tracking finances can be daunting tasks.
+But with a little creativity and planning, it is possible to make the process clearer and simpler to manage.

-There are lots of apps and tools on our phones or tablets that can help make these processes less overwhelming.
-Even if we don’t love doing the admin, it can feel like an almighty relief to finally have it under control.
+There are lots of apps and tools on our phones or tablets that can help make creating a budget and tracking our spending less overwhelming.
+Even if the set up can feel difficult, it can feel like an almighty relief to finally have it under control.

 1. Make a plan/budget for their monthly costs

-If we’re looking after someone else’s money, it can be useful to write a breakdown of their monthly costs.
-This way, we can show the person how and where we’re spending their money.
+If we’re looking after someone else’s money, it can be useful to create a breakdown of their monthly costs.
+This will not only help us, but means we can show the person how and where we’re spending their money.
 Being open and transparent about where the money is going helps to build clarity and trust.

 This document can also act as a checklist for us so we can track what we need to buy and pay for each month.
-There are lots of digital apps that can help too.
+There are lots of apps that can help with this.

 2. Establish a cost split if you’re living together

 If we’re living with the person we care for, it's important to establish a fair and transparent cost system that suits everyone.
-This may be different, depending on our relationship with the person we care for.
-If we’re caring for our partner, this will probably look and feel different to caring for a parent or adult child.
+This will look different to everyone, depending on our relationship with the person we care for and their situation.
+If we’re caring for our partner, this will look and feel different to caring for a parent or child.

 As their carer, we’re not legally obliged to cover any of their costs.
 But we may feel we want to help out with their living expenses.

 In these situations, the most suitable approach to cost splitting will vary depending on the dynamics in our household.
-But, having conversations and getting a plan in place can stop costs from getting muddled or spiraling out of control.
+But, having conversations and getting a plan in place can stop costs from getting missed or spiralling out of control.

-It can also help us to avoid any resentment that may build over time.
+Being transparent and on the same page upfront can also help to avoid resentment that may build over time.
 Find out more about asking the person you care for to contribute to costs.

 3. Use a receipt book

-If we’re not a fan of online tools or digital banking, we could use an old-fashioned receipt book to keep on top of expenses.
+If we’re not a fan of online tools or digital banking, we could use a physical receipt book to keep on top of expenses.
 This can also be useful for transparency about what has been spent and when.
+Or work well if multiple people are responsible for spending on behalf of the person we care for.

 Buy a receipt book and write the date, items bought and total amount.
 You keep one copy and provide them with the other copy.